jothiprakasam/Marinescope_AI_clone/README.md

 - The MongoDB local is used for DB as of now.
 - The all Respository files and JSON, csv, Netcdf is stored herr.
 - After selection we will intergrate cloud MongoDB.

+#Server 5 - ML server
+- The core ML is implemented for the Insights and Data Visualization and predictions.
+- The RAG + GEMINI is integrated for the Query the chatbot regarding the Insights.

 ## Solution Overview

 **Marinescope_AI_clone** is a unified, scalable ecosystem designed to automate the collection, processing, and visualization of marine biodiversity data.
 Its main features include: